ShepC260/frigate-backup-manager/README.md

 # 🧰 Frigate Backup Manager

-A lightweight, self-contained management tool for **Frigate NVR** systems.
+A lightweight, self-contained management tool for **Frigate NVR** systems running in Docker on Debian.
 It provides automatic configuration backups, Google Drive sync, OS and Frigate updates, and driver management — all from a simple web UI.

 ---